gerrit-coder/test/coder/README.md

 ```

 **Common Issues:**
-- **Authentication failures**: Configure git credentials for HTTP URLs or SSH keys for SSH URLs
+- **Authentication failures**:
+  - The script automatically disables Coder's askpass and prefers SSH URLs
+  - For HTTP URLs, configure git credentials (`.netrc` or git credential helper)
+  - For SSH URLs, ensure SSH keys are configured in the workspace
 - **Cherry-pick conflicts**: Resolve manually in the repository directory
 - **Missing rich parameters**:
   - Ensure the coder-workspace plugin is properly configured in Gerrit
-  - Verify that rich parameters are declared as Terraform variables in `code-server.tf`
+  - Verify that rich parameters are declared as `data "coder_parameter"` blocks in `code-server.tf`
-  - Check that environment variables are passed to the Docker container in the `env` array
+  - Check that environment variables are passed to both the `coder_agent` and Docker container
   - If you see "No Gerrit git repository URL provided", verify the rich parameters are being passed from the plugin
-- **Repository already exists**: The script will update existing repositories automatically
+  - Check the debug output at the start of the startup script to see which parameters are set

 ### Environment Variable Issues